Skip to main content

 },

-WatchAndPoll { patterns, interval_secs, floor_secs } — watch files AND poll on a timer.
-Use when file watching catches most changes quickly but some changes don't touch a watchable file (e.g., network-propagated git changes that arrive via git fetch).
-The git provider uses this: it watches .git for local operations and polls every 60 seconds to catch remote state.
+WatchAndPoll { patterns, abs_paths, interval_secs } — watch files AND poll on a timer.
+Use when file watching catches most changes quickly but some changes don't touch a watchable file (e.g., network-propagated git changes via git fetch).

-// git: watch .git for local commits/checkouts, poll every 60s for remote changes
+// git.status: watch .git/index for staging changes, poll every 60s for remote drift

 invalidation: InvalidationStrategy::WatchAndPoll {